osrs-keepa/BaSim/README.md

 # Current Focus

-The project's code has been growing quite a bit, so I will be spending the next few days learning JavaScript + Node.js away from this project so that I can better organize the current and future code.
+The project's code has grown quite a bit, so I will be spending the next few days learning JavaScript + Node.js away from this project so that I can better organize the current and future code.